stoogoff/parchment/src/aletheiansoc/002-escape-room.md

 But oh—a progression!
 A new piece of the puzzle, for surely if one door may be bypassed then so might another!
 He snores beside me once more, now no longer merely a source of animus, but also of opportunity.
 Amelia!
 I am coming!

+***

 My optimism for once more seeing my wife was presumptive: there is a closed door between myself and the stairs to the east wing, a boundary as much as the front door of the house.
 My hopes remain high, however, as progress is being made.
 I will solve this riddle!
 I will see her once more!

 Strangling requires a lot of exertion, and is quite uncivil; I now use the poker instead.
 Two quick blows are all that is required, and the house opens up to me.
 I have made a cursory exploration, resulting in more deductions:

 * Closed doors are barriers: any time I need to open a door to enter a room, I will retrogress as soon as I step through.
 * Open doors do not have this behaviour.
 Indeed, I have discovered that the one counters the other; the library has two entrances, of which one had thankfully been left open.
 I have discovered that I can open and step through the closed library door with no ill effect.
 * I reconnoitred all of the windows, hoping for one which had been left open which would let me escape the house.
 I discovered none, but upon logical cogitation I realise now there can be no functioning openings to the outside world—no drain or pipe or access hatch—because by the above two discoveries if any such opening existed then the front door would allow egress.
 * And now, to the library!

+***

 My studies progress in earnest.
 My initial gambit was to narrow down the scope of study to its finest margin; Babylonian mythology.
 This gave me a very small number of volumes to work with, which I thought a boon as I could concentrate on them fully and hopefully discover an answer.
-However, this was not to be; Fraser_, _Sir Austen, and even the Rennell have proven to be without fruit.
+However, this was not to be; Fraser, Sir Austen, and even the Rennell have proven to be without fruit.
 It appears our knowledge of the ancient Babylonians is sparse at best, including their theology (especially from before the Akkadian religion became stratified into a hierarchical structure), and nothing I read seems to have any relevance to the effigy of a doorway and snake.
 I have thus expanded my studies to include all ancient religions.
 I have not studied like this since I was at Cambridge, and I am surprised and delighted to find I can still take pleasure in it, even in these perverse circumstances.

+***

 Oh, the gift of simple conversation!